Skip to content

 }

-The default in the example above is a group name that can be applied to the configuration item grpc.servers.interceptors.
-In this way, the client will be applied to all interceptors under the group.
+The default in the example above is a group name that can be applied to the configuration item grpc.clients.interceptors.
+In this way, the client will use all interceptors under the group.

 go